-An experienced personal injury and car accident lawyer will ensure that you’ve reached maximum medical improvement (when your condition cannot be improved any further), before negotiating with the insurance company.
+An experienced personal injury attorney will ensure that you’ve reached maximum medical improvement (when your condition cannot be improved any further), before negotiating with the insurance company.
 This will ensure that all of your medical bills are included in the settlement, as well as any permanent long-term care that you will need.

 - Medical bills: Whether you need an ambulance ride to a hospital, a life-saving surgery, or years of physical therapy– medical bills can add up quickly.
 Why should you be responsible for these bills when someone else’s negligence caused your injuries?
 A personal injury lawyer can help you seek compensation for those bills, as well as any future medical expenses associated with your injury.

 - Lost income: If you’re hospitalized after your accident, there’s a good chance you’ll miss work while you recuperate.
 That lost income shouldn’t be written off – seek the paychecks you missed out on.
 Accidents can put people out of work for months or permanently, so the loss of earnings should also be included in your settlement.

 - Pain and suffering: Long after the physical wounds heal, the emotional pain of an accident can linger.
 Pain and suffering may be included in your settlement.

 - Punitive damages: Negligent parties often need more than an accident to deter them from acting recklessly again.
 Punitive damages can motivate them to act more responsibly in the future.